Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 #endif
 ```

-## PlayerInput and PlayerInputManager components with Cinemachine
+## Using PlayerInput and PlayerInputManager components with Cinemachine

 We assume you already know how to setup `PlayerInput` and `PlayerInputManager`.
 All the documentation can be found on the Input System package documentation page and samples.